This product transformed the appearance of my skin (see my before & afters!). It’s also safe for pregnancy and has similar affects to retinol.

 A few tips:

-- Use the peel in place of your regular serum.
+- Use the peel in place of your regular serum a few times a week.
 It’s considered a “treatment” in the “cleanse, prep, treat, hydrate” routine all good regimens should include.
 And you don’t need to double up on the treatment each night!
 Just use your regular serum in the morning.

 - Skip your face oil the night you use the peel.
 It won’t hurt anything but some oils may lessen its effectiveness.